jansol/LuPng/README.md

 Building
 --------
 LuPng uses the zlib API for compression and decompression.
-For convenience this repo also contains miniz, a public domain, implementation of the deflate algorithm that exposes the zlib API.
-However if your project already uses zlib you can tell LuPng to use it too.
+For convenience this repo also contains miniz, a public domain implementation of the deflate algorithm that exposes the zlib API.
+However if your project already uses zlib you can tell LuPng to use that instead.

 With zlib:
   - add lupng.c to your project